Kiopp/Course-Scheduling-Advisor/README.md

 # Course-Scheduling-Advisor
-A course scheduling advisor utilizing ontologies and answer-set programming.
+A course scheduling advisor utilizing an ontology, knowledge graph and answer-set programming.

 ## How to use
 1. Create a python virtual environment: